Python-PyQt/PyQt6-Docs/descriptions/QtGui/QPalette-c.rst

 Colors and brushes can be set for particular roles in any of a palette's color groups with :sip:ref:`~PyQt6.QtGui.QPalette.setColor` and :sip:ref:`~PyQt6.QtGui.QPalette.setBrush`.
 A color group contains a group of colors used by widgets for drawing themselves.
 We recommend that widgets use color group roles from the palette such as "foreground" and "base" rather than literal colors like "red" or "turquoise".
 The color roles are enumerated and defined in the :sip:ref:`~PyQt6.QtGui.QPalette.ColorRole.ColorRole` documentation.

-We strongly recommend that you use the default palette of the current style (returned by :sip:ref:`~PyQt6.QtGui.QGuiApplication.palette`) and modify that as necessary.
+We strongly recommend that you use the default palette of the current style (returned by QGuiApplication::palette()) and modify that as necessary.
 This is done by Qt's widgets when they are drawn.

 To modify a color group you call the functions :sip:ref:`~PyQt6.QtGui.QPalette.setColor` and :sip:ref:`~PyQt6.QtGui.QPalette.setBrush`, depending on whether you want a pure color or a pixmap pattern.